Blog

 Classic Italian Leather Tote: I was so impressed with the crossbody that my next review was a Quince bag review as well, this time for their Tall Italian leather tote.
 Unfortunately they don’t make this tote anymore, but it was a beautiful one.
 I actually got this as a gift for a friend and didn’t keep it.
 So when I started work a couple of months ago and had no structured totes for carrying my laptop, I decided to try out Quince’s current Italian leather tote.
 And it is a great work tote.
 It’s big enough to fit my 13” laptop in the laptop sleeve, my notebooks, my lunch, my essentials (phone, wallet, keys), my sunglasses and whatever small odds and ends I take to work.
 I really like the shape of the tote since it’s small enough not to overwhelm my 5’4” frame.
 The straps are a good length and super sturdy.
 The inside is organized well with a polyester lining (not my favorite but it makes the bag light and the inside easy to clean).
 I like the many pockets and zips, along with the computer sleeve and a detachable key hook.
 This is a really well-made and functional leather tote, with frankly an unbeatable price. {Update on this tote below.
 Please read the update before considering the purchase of this bag.}

-Italian Leather Shoulder Bag (also in the picture at the very top): The 90’s are making a comeback and it looks like that’s true for handbags too.
+Italian Leather Shoulder Bag (no longer sold): The 90’s are making a comeback and it looks like that’s true for handbags too.
 I never really had a crescent-shaped bag back then since I was still in my teens and didn’t really care for bags at that time.
 But now that I’m seeing it more frequently I couldn’t resist trying my hand at this trend.
 And I’m so glad I did.
 It’s a really beautiful bag, well-made of high quality leather.
 The inside is lined and comes with one zippered pocket.
 The strap is adjustable and I leave it on the longest length so that it fits over the shoulder.
 I can see this bag getting even more beautiful and slouchy with age, and if you’re looking for a crescent bag I don’t think you can get one as good as this one for the price.

 Italian Leather Pouch Crossbody Clutch (added June 2024): Don’t ask me why, but I’ve been looking for a going out/date night type of bag.
 It makes no sense since I hardly go out at night since having a kid, but I guess I’m buying for the life I want?
 I know, people say don’t do that, but I can’t help it.
 So instead of splashing out on a luxury item, I opted to try out this Bottega Veneta dupe for muuuuuch less.
 And I have to say the crossbody clutch is 100% worth it.
 True, the leather isn’t as sumptuous as what you can get a Bottega, but for the price point this Quince bag is a great value (especially for something I won’t use that often).
 I also appreciate that it can be carried both as a clutch and crossbody.
 The frame is sturdy and the bag is super easy to use.
 I got it in the taupe color but I’m also tempted to get it in black (but will hold off because really, where am I wearing this to? lol).